 - Calkin’s Draw (Rated: Moderate)

-See Related: 16 Best Things to do in South Dakota
+See Related: Things to Do in South Dakota

 Make sure to bring your chairs, cameras, binoculars, layers of clothing, rain gear, and sunscreen.
 And of course any other necessities your family might need for a day out in the South Dakota prairie.